 The new project appears in the list of projects under the appropriate folder or at the root level of the list.
-At this point, the new project's Project Dashboard in the right pane does not contain information about the project.
-The Project Dashboard will be populated once a scan is run on the project codebase files.
+At this point, the new project's dashboard in the right pane does not contain information about the project.
+The project dashboard will be populated once a scan is run on the project codebase files.